Posts

 The Luchazi Customary Code of Conduct: A Guide to Etiquette and Respect

 The Luchazi Customary Code of Conduct The Luchazi customary code of conduct is a cherished set of social norms that defines our etiquette.
 It emphasizes deep respect, adherence to tradition, and genuine consideration for others.
 More than just a list of rules, it is the "Luchazi way of life"—a philosophy that values character and teaches us how to carry ourselves with dignity in every situation.
 Here are the key pillars of the Luchazi code: 1.
 Hana Kasingimiko na Kavumbi ku Vakuluntu (Respect and Honour for Elders) Honour those who came before you.
 Always be the first to greet the elderly in your community.
-A Luchazi proverb reminds us: “ A li ha citsizi ke ku nona njamba, ” meaning that when you stand on another's shoulders, the elephant you see is not yours alone.
+A Luchazi proverb reminds us: “ A li ha citsizi ke ku nona njamba, ” meaning that when you stand on an elder's shoulders, the elephant you see is not yours.
 We respect our elders because they built the foundation upon which we see the world.
-2. Ku Meneka na Ku Sambelela (Greeting and Reception) Greetings are sacred.
-When greeting nobles, elders, parents or in-laws...
+2. Ku Meneka na Ku Sambelela (Greeting and Reception) Greetings are special and sign of respect.
+When greeting nobles, elders, pa...